CeeThinwa/knowledge-hub/_sources/data-storytelling-past-projects.md

 The problem can be broken down as follows:
 1. No job-seeker can read all job postings at a given time at once
-2. Key words need to be identified that the job-seeker can take note of
+2. Key-words need to be identified that the job-seeker can take note of
 3. Skills and competencies needed in the role needed to be identified by the job-seeker so that they know what areas they would have to upskill in
 4. The general characteristics of employers seeking this skillset need to be identified